-We use can to express ability, possibility, permission and request.
+Can is used to express ability, possibility, permission and more.

-- You can get into trouble for not doing your homework.
+- You can get into trouble for smiling at every girl.
 (Possibility)

-- Could you feed my goldfish while I’m away for a week, please?
-(Polite request – a more polite form of can)
+- Could you feed my goldfish while I’m away?
+(Polite request)

 - My grandfather could speak six languages including Swahili.
 (Ability)